What are the major parts of the female reproductive system?

 What is occurring anatomically during the fertile window?

-The egg must be exposed to a sperm during this time for fertilization to occur.xx Sperm can survive in a woman's reproductive tract for up to five days,xxi,xxii but the average lifespan is 1.4 days.xxiii Because sperm have a potential 5-day survival and the egg stays in the fallopian tube for up to 24 hours, the fertile window can span from five days before ovulation to one day after.xxiv
+The egg must be exposed to a sperm during this time for fertilization to occur.xx Sperm can survive in a female’s reproductive tract for up to five days,xxi,xxii but the average lifespan is 1.4 days.xxiii Because sperm have a potential five-day survival and the egg stays in the fallopian tube for up to 24 hours, the fertile window can span from five days before the ovulation day.xxiv

 What are hormones doing during the fertile window?

-Roughly three days before ovulation, estradiol rises to peak levels, indicating the start of the fertile window.xxvi This rise eventually triggers the LH surge (a large amount of LH released from the pituitary gland) which takes approximately 24 hours.
-At the same time, a smaller follicle-stimulating hormone (FSH) surge occurs.xxvii Ovulation occurs 34-36 hours after the LH surge starts and sharply declines once the surge is over.xxviii
+Roughly three days before ovulation, estradiol rises to peak levels, indicating the start of the fertile window.xxvi This rise eventually triggers the luteinizing hormone (LH) surge where a large amount of LH released from the pituitary gland), which takes approximately 24 hours.
+At the same time, a smaller follicle-stimulating hormone (FSH) surge occurs.xxvii Ovulation occurs 34 to 36 hours after the LH surge starts and sharply declines once the surge is over.xxviii

 How does an ovulation predictor kit (OPK) work?